 2. Provide an interesting foreground.
 For example flowers, rocks etc.

 3. Apply the rule of thirds for your composition.
-Place the subject on a grid point and the horizon on a horizontal line.
+Place the subject on a grid point and the horizon on or near a horizontal line.
 The video explains how to make the grid visible on the screen of your iPhone.

 5. Even when the sun is gone, the colors are often very beautiful or sometimes even more beautiful.
 Wait for that.